Ya Got Trouble: Notable covers and parodies

 A fully arranged cover of the song appears on the 1967 eponymous debut album of the sunshine pop band Spanky and Our Gang.

 A bar of the song's main chorus is featured in a mid-1970s episode of the children's TV series The Electric Company.
 The song was part of a skit featuring an irritable police commissioner (Jim Boyd) and several of his inept recruits (Morgan Freeman, Luis Avalos and Skip Hinnant).

 American humorist, satirist, and advertising innovator Stan Freberg covered the song for Capitol Records in 1958.
 Though Freberg often directly parodied songs (or "kidded" them, in his phrase), his recording of "Ya Got Trouble" was a straightforward recording of the song, arranged and conducted by his longtime collaborator Billy May.
 Freberg wrote that the subtle parody in the recording lay in the fact that it was recorded in an empty concert hall, as were many Broadway soundtrack albums, with the characteristic echo of such large empty space.
-Also, during the 2010 Writers Guild Awards, Seth MacFarlane, creator of Family Guy, did a parody of the song entitled "Ya Got Trouble" but it was about unscripted shows.
-MacFarlane also sang the song in his second BBC Proms appearance with The John Wilson Orchestra, "Prom 59: The Broadway Sound", on August 27, 2012.

 In an episode of the 1980s TV series Fame, Morgan Stevens, in character as David Reardon, performed the selection with the assistance of some of the regular cast.

 In Ally McBeal Season 2 episode "Sex, Lies and Politics" fictional lawyer John Cage spurs the jury into singing "Ya Got Trouble" with him.

 In an episode of the TV series The Simpsons titled "Marge vs. the Monorail", a fast-talking salesman named Lyle Lanley convinces the townspeople to buy a city monorail with "The Monorail Song", a parody of this song.